On-Campus Mental Health and Wellness Resources

 - If you would like to be linked to a confidential counselor please email firstname.lastname@example.org.

-- If you would prefer to contact a clinician to schedule an appointment directly, click this link for the list of their emails and phone numbers.
+- If you would prefer to contact a clinician to schedule an appointment directly, view the list of clinician emails and phone numbers.

 - HES accepts walk-ins for urgent problems.

-Online Resources: HES provides literature on stress, anxiety, and depression at this link.
-They have also produced a Self-Care Brochure for on and off-campus self-care resources -- the brochure is regularly updated and you can download the latest version at this link.
+Online Resources: HES provides literature on stress, anxiety, and depression.
+They have also produced a Self-Care Brochure for on and off-campus self-care resources — the brochure is regularly updated and you can download the latest HES brochure.